Eric-Oliveira-ds/customer-segmentation/README.md

 customer-segmentation
 ==============================

-develop a customer segmentation to define the best marketing strategy
+Develop a customer segmentation to define the best marketing strategy